ComposableFi/composable/docs/docs/products/cvm/specification.md

 ## Configuration registry

-Stores mapping of native identifiers to CVM.
-Example asset.
+This stores the mapping of native identifiers to CVM such as an asset.

 ### Assets and other CVM identifiers

-Each asset identifier `AssetId` is 128 bit number with bits first bytes are network identifier `NetworkId`.
+Each asset identifier `AssetId` is 128 bit number in which the iniital bytes represent the network identifier `NetworkId`.

 Each chain contains data which maps assets to their local representations, such as erc20 addresses.
 The `Transfer` instruction uses this registry to look up the correct identifiers.
 Executor instances can be reconfigured by the owner to use alternative registries.

-So it will never be case that same asset id means different on different chains.

-So it will not be the case that on one chain 123213 means PEPA and on other chain 123213 means SHIB.
+It is impossible for a scenario where the same asset id is different on another chain.
+To put it simply, it will not be possible that on one chain 123213 means PEPA and on other chains 123213 means SHIB.

-Prefix allows to find network to look at for asset info and each chain introduce new assets independently.
+The Prefix allows you to find which network to look at for asset information as each chain introduces new assets independently.

 Propagating updates across registries is handled by the `CVM` too.
 We will go more in-depth on how we bootstrap this system in a later specification.